armijnhemel/py3buddy/README.md

 Python 3 code to work with the iBuddy MSN figurine released under the MIT license.

-* py3buddy.py -- main file with class
+* `py3buddy.py` -- main file with class

-* py3buddydbus.py -- DBus wrapper around the iBuddy, accepts commands in the macro language and executes it
+* `py3buddydbus.py` -- DBus wrapper around the iBuddy, accepts commands in the macro language and executes it

-* py3buddydemo.py -- demo code (panic, looping through all colours, 8 sided
+* `py3buddydemo.py` -- demo code (panic, looping through all colours, 8 sided
 dice, executing commands)

+* `py3buddy.config` -- example configuration file

+* `99-ibuddy.rules` -- udev rules for iBuddy with productid 0x0001, 0x0002,
+0x0004 and 0x0005.
+Add this to the right udev directory on your system (for
+example: /etc/udev/rules.d/ on Fedora).

+The following three scripts are likely no longer functioning due to changes in Twitter APIs and Pidging being no longer very useful as chat program and it hasn't seen much development.
+These scripts are there just for reference to see how the library can be used.

-* py3buddyearthquake.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
+* `py3buddyearthquake.py` -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
 Needs the Python Twitter bindings (python3-twitter package on Fedora).

-* py3buddyearthquakedbus.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
+* `py3buddyearthquakedbus.py` -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
 Communicates over DBus with the iBuddy.
 Needs the Python Twitter bindings (python3-twitter package on Fedora).

-* py3buddypidgin.py -- demo code to process some smileys from Pidgin using DBus
+* `py3buddypidgin.py` -- demo code to process some smileys from Pidgin using DBus

-* py3buddy.config -- example configuration file

-* 99-ibuddy.rules -- udev rules for iBuddy with productid 0x0001, 0x0002,
-0x0004 and 0x0005.
-Add this to the right udev directory on your system (for
-example: /etc/udev/rules.d/ on Fedora).
+In the documentation directory `doc/` you can find:

-* macro-language.txt -- a description of the macro language that can be used to control the iBuddy.
+* `macro-language.txt` -- a description of the macro language that can be used to control the iBuddy.
+* `ibuddy-internals.md` -- a description of the iBuddy internals.

 This code has been tested with iBuddy devices with USB product id 0x0001, 0x0002 (regular) and 0x0004 (iBuddy Twins).
 There are apparently more iBuddy devices